alirezarayani/spring/spring-ioc/Help.md

 ## What is Configuration Metadata?

-From the above diagram, the Spring IoC container consumes a form of configuration metadata.
+The Spring IoC container consumes a form of configuration metadata.
 This configuration metadata represents how you, as an application developer, tell the Spring container to instantiate, configure, and assemble the objects in your application.